peter-evans/kdef/docs/docs/cmd/apply.md

     While reassignment operations are in progress for a topic, Kafka rejects further partition changes.

     By default kdef does not wait for reassignment operations to complete and exits immediately.
-    Optionally, kdef can be instructed to await the completion of partition reassignments with this option.
+    Optionally, kdef can be instructed with this option to await the completion of partition reassignments.

 ## Global options